giangdip2410/watkins-ay250-s2018-hw/Final_Project/README.md

 ### 5. Testing the Code

 As far as testing the code goes, the main function that does the processing is called `processDIDV`.
 This function has calls to every other function in the `DIDV.py` code.
 Thus, I only needed to set up a Jupyter Notebook that loaded an example dataset and called the `processDIDV` function (making sure that the `fit`, `autoCut`, and `makePlots` flags are set to True).
 The Jupyter Notebook I wrote the test in is called `test_didv.ipynb`.
-This notebook prints out the saved data and loads all of the saved plots into the notebook to quickly show that the fits weree successful.
+This notebook prints out the saved data and loads all of the saved plots into the notebook to quickly show that the fits were successful.

 ### 6. Results